 This Chinese/Vietnamese import line is sold in discount stores and online (WayFair, among others).
 Cribs run $167 to $350, while dressers are about $200-$400.

 AFG also sells a couple of convertible cribs, including a model that converts to a full-size bed for $250.
 If you are looking for a simple crib for grandma’s house, AFG has one (the Lorie) for as little as $167 on Wayfair.

 Another good example of AFG: the Athena Nadia, which morphs into a toddler and then full-size bed.
 Price: $226.

 What about quality?
 We give AFG average marks.
 As long as you set your expectations accordingly, these cribs are OK.
 Most folks like the Nadia, for example, but a few dissenters note inconsistent quality (one parent said “it looks like it was sanded by a child).

-Assembly can take hours—and we saw several reports of drawers that didn’t close properly and other quality woes.
+Readers tell us assembly can take hours—and we saw several reports of drawers that didn’t close properly and other quality woes.
 (That’s the trade-off with a $140-$240 crib—the craftsmanship is often lacking).
 A spokesman from AFG takes issue with the long assembly time noting they strive for one hour assembly times.

 Bottom line: the fit, finish and construction of AFG’s dressers pales in comparison to other low-end import lines such as Bivona’s Fisher Price nursery furniture.
 Of course, you could argue that this furniture is so cheap ($105 for a changing table), that you might be willing to live with the trade-offs.
 Rating: C